 I know most people think of pumpkin pie as a classic Thanksgiving dessert, but let’s talk about why sweet potato pie also deserves a seat at the (dessert) table.

-how is sweet potato pie different from a pumpkin pie?
+How is sweet potato pie different from pumpkin pie?

-Okay so I know that both of these pies are the same color and they both call for some of the same spices but guys… a sweet potato and a pumpkin are (obviously) different.
-I mean for starters, one is squash and the other a root vegetable.
+Okay, so I know that both of these pies are the same color, and they both call for some of the same spices, but guys… sweet potato and pumpkin are (obviously) different.
+I mean, for starters, one is a squash and the other a root vegetable.

 I consider pumpkin to be a vehicle for flavor; it carries other flavors well.
 When you’re eating pumpkin pie, what you’re really tasting is “pumpkin pie spices” in a creamy custard form.
-Sweet potatoes on the other hand have a flavor all their own and are enhanced by other flavors/spices.
+On the other hand, sweet potatoes have a flavor all their own and are enhanced by other flavors/spices.

 I love pumpkin pie and consider it an essential part of my holiday menu (for nostalgic reasons – it has always been part of our celebration).
 But if I HAD to choose which pie actually tastes better (ignoring the fact that absolutely no one is making me choose and I’m fully capable of making both pies… and yet here I am creating this slightly stressful scenario for myself for no reason whatsoever…), I’d have to pick sweet potato pie.